nationalarchives/tna-judgments-parser/backlog/README.md

 The `court` field in the CSV must contain a valid court code that corresponds to a Court object defined in the system.
 Court codes are used to identify specific courts and tribunals.

+### Court Code Validation

+- All available court codes are defined in `src/model/Courts.cs`
+- Court codes are case-sensitive and must exactly match those **defined in** `Courts.ByCode`
+- Invalid court codes will cause processing to fail with a `KeyNotFoundException`

 ### Common Court Codes

 Examples of valid court codes include: